What are the benefits of fresh air?

 After conducting five separate experiments involving 537 college students, it was concluded that being outside in nature for just 20 minutes a day is enough to significantly boost vitality levels.

-So, if you’re looking for a boost of energy, put the coffee down and head outside.
+So, if you’re looking for a boost of energy, head outside.
 If you’re the active type, you could even try exercising outside rather than in the gym, using the extra boost of fresh oxygen to reduce lactic acid build-up.

 Taking a stroll allows you to get the fresh air your body needs.
-It’s also a good time to socialise, gather your thoughts and switch off from work; all of which can do wonders for your health and wellbeing.
+It’s also a good time to gather your thoughts and switch off from work; both of which can do wonders for your health and wellbeing.

 We all understand the dangers of smoking, but less of us are aware of the damage that can be inflicted on the lungs of people living in heavily polluted areas.
 Depending on the type and mix of pollutants, victims’ airways can become irritated, heightening the chances of asthma attacks and even increasing the likelihood of cancer.
 Air pollution caused by an overabundance of cars and factory smoke can also affect lung development and could lead to heart disease.